Luke 9

 [43] Then were all amazed at the majesty of God.
 But of all marveling at all which He did, He said to His disciples,

-Comments Luke 9:43 "Then were all amazed at the majesty of God".
+Comments Luke 9:43 “Then were all amazed at the majesty of God.”
 People have seen the glory of God through the work of the beloved Son of God.
-All these people have seen God on earth with them.
+All these people have seen God with them on earth.

 [44] Let these words sink into your ears: for the Son of Man is about to be delivered up into the hands of men.